Prohibition of Wine in Islam

 Dictionary.com defines wine as an alcoholic beverage fermented from the natural sugar of fruits, grains, or grapes containing ethyl alcohol.
 It is primarily used as a beverage.
 Some scholars believe that the Qur’an and hadith forbid any intoxicant (sayings and doings attributed to Prophet Muhammad (peace be upon him).
 In contrast, others draw the line at fermented products produced by direct contact with grape juice or dates.

-Still, others may consider only distilled liquors as forbidden because they are stronger than other forms of alcohol (although even stronger liquors like Everclear have been demonstrated to have low concentrations of toxins).
-Prohibition aside, many Muslims believe it would be prudent to avoid all forms of wine to keep themselves healthy and maintain their social status as practising Muslims.
+Still, others may consider only distilled liquors as forbidden because they are stronger than other forms of alcohol.
+Prohibition aside, many Muslims believe it would be prudent to avoid all forms of wine to keep themselves healthy and maintain their social status as practicing Muslims.
 Nonetheless, moderation is the key to food and drink, so enjoy yourself responsibly!

 Harmful Effects of Wine on Health